department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

       description: Life insurance options, and online policy management tools, for Veterans and their families.
 hublinks:
   - id: "spouse"
-    title: General benefits for spouses and dependent children
+    title: Benefits for spouses and dependent children
     links:
       - url: /health-care/family-caregiver-benefits/
         label: Health care
-        description: Find out if you qualify for health care through CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs) or the Department of Defense's TRICARE program.
-In certain cases, you may also qualify for health care benefits due to a disability related to your Veteran's service.
+        description: Find out if you qualify for health care through CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs), the Department of Defense's TRICARE program, or a program related to a service-connected disability.
 If you already have health care through VA, find out how to manage your health and benefits.
       - url: /education/survivor-dependent-benefits/
         label: Education and training
-        description: Learn how to apply for help with paying for school or training as the dependent or surviving spouse or child of a Veteran, and how your Veteran sponsor may transfer some of their Post-9/11 GI Bill benefits to you if they don't use them all.
+        description: Learn how to apply for help with paying for school or training as the dependent or surviving spouse or child of a Veteran, and how a Veteran may transfer some of their unused Post-9/11 GI Bill benefits.
       - url: /life-insurance/
         label: Life insurance
         description: Learn how to apply for Family Servicemembers' Group Life Insurance (FSGLI) coverage.
 And explore other options, like getting accelerated benefits in the case of terminal illness or mortgage protection insurance for a home that's been adapted to meet the needs of a Veteran with service-connected disabilities.